Hardware Setup

-MAVROSPY is supported on a PX4 (v1.14.3) flight controller with a RPi4 (Ubuntu 22.04 MATE) or Jetson Nano (JetPack 4.6) companion computer.
-Additionally, it uses ROS1 Noetic and can be integrated with ROS2 Humble via the ros1_bridge.
+MAVROSPY is supported on a PX4 (v1.15.2) flight controller with a RPi4 (Ubuntu 22.04 MATE) or Jetson Nano (JetPack 4.6) companion computer.
+Additionally, it supported on ROS2 Humble and ROS1 Noetic.

 PX4 allows interaction with a companion computer via OFFBOARD mode.
 Make sure to setup an OFFBOARD mode switch and an Emergency Kill switch in QGroundControl.